hubmapconsortium/ingest-validation-tools/docs/lcms/README.md

 | pattern (regular expression) | `10\.17504/.*` |

 ### `lc_instrument_vendor`
-The manufacturer of the instrument used for LC
+The manufacturer of the instrument used for LC.

 | constraint | value |
 | --- | --- |
 | required | `True` |

 ### `lc_instrument_model`
-The model number/name of the instrument used for LC
+The model number/name of the instrument used for LC.

 | constraint | value |
 | --- | --- |
 | required | `True` |

 ### `lc_column_vendor`
-OPTIONAL: The manufacturer of the LC Column unless self-packed, pulled tip capilary is used
+OPTIONAL: The manufacturer of the LC Column unless self-packed, pulled tip capilary is used.

 | constraint | value |
 | --- | --- |
 | required | `True` |

 ### `lc_column_model`
-The model number/name of the LC Column - IF custom self-packed, pulled tip calillary is used enter "Pulled tip capilary"
+The model number/name of the LC Column - IF custom self-packed, pulled tip calillary is used enter "Pulled tip capilary".

 | constraint | value |
 | --- | --- |
 | required | `True` |

 ### `lc_resin`
-Details of the resin used for lc, including vendor, particle size, pore size
+Details of the resin used for lc, including vendor, particle size, pore size.

 | constraint | value |
 | --- | --- |
 | required | `True` |

 ### `lc_length_value`
-LC column length
+LC column length.

 | constraint | value |
 | --- | --- |